 There are proofs for the existence of “transcendence.”
 Transcendence in the spiritual sense refers to an experience beyond the normal state of waking, dreaming, and sleeping.
 It has nothing to do with feelings.

 There are forms of meditation that enable one to reach and experience the transcendent.
-The transcendent state of awareness is what some call the 4th state of consciousness.
+Some call the 4th state of consciousness the transcendent state of awareness.
 We can measure the 4th state by its effects on physiology.
 Japa or Transcendental meditation is one way to access this partition, underlies our awareness.

 When someone meditates and reaches the transcendent state, we see lower heart rate changes and brainwave coherence, and skin resistance increases.
 These metabolic changes prove that the 4th state of consciousness differs from waking, dreaming, or sleeping.
 In this pure state of consciousness, one experiences a transcendence of our being absent from the internal dialogue.

 Many influential teachers, like Maharishi Mahesh Yogi, describe the transcendence state as bliss consciousness because it silences internal chatter.
 But, if you have never had this experience, you mistake the metaphorical reference as a description of actual events or people.
 Thus, the metaphor is mistaken for a fact, and you create a religion out of this error.

 God as a Metaphor a Reference for The Transcendent

 We hope this discussion provides food for thought.
 We want you to think about how your beliefs in a higher power shape your opinions and values.
 Do you see your higher power as a metaphor pointing the way to a more just and verdant behavior?

 Do you believe in God existing in the literal sense?
 Perhaps not in this world, but at living on some plane of reality?
 Do you think of God as an actual person?
 Or do you see “God is a metaphor “for a greater truth?